cdaringe/ampersand-collection-jquery-datatable/README.md

 1. To run the tests, if initial run results in an error that complains about phantom/*, see [this](https://github.com/AmpersandJS/ampersand-collection-view/issues/13#issuecomment-51083095)

 # Changelog
+* 1.3.5 - bugfix: do standing draw on update (change), not reset draw
 * 1.3.4 - if DT `deferRender` is activated, still be able to locate data to update, regardless if a DOM node is built or not. (handle no node in `cid` store)
 * 1.3.1-3 - README updates and remove self-assign from `options.dtOptions` (all pass in of read-only `.dtOptions`)
 * 1.3.0 - add dynamic columns, tests, and sandbox